We are looking for people who are inspired and driven to create great places. The ideal candidates will work closely with teams of planners

 |Management, scientific, and technical consulting services||62,130|

 Most planners work during standard business hours, but many also work evenings or weekends to attend meetings with officials, planning commissions, or neighborhood groups.
-In 2014, about 1 in 5 planners worked more than 40 hours per week.
+About 1 in 5 planners work more than 40 hours per week.

-Employment of urban and regional planners is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of urban and regional planners is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
 Demographic and environmental changes will drive employment growth for planners.

 Within cities, urban planners will be needed to develop revitalization projects and address issues associated with population growth, environmental degradation, and resource scarcity.
 Similarly, suburban areas and municipalities will need planners to address the challenges associated with population changes, including housing needs and transportation systems.